-Pink's VMAs Speech About Her Daughter & Androgyny Is So Incredibly Moving
+Pink's VMAs Speech About Androgyny Is Going To Make You Cry, Guaranteed

 If you weren't already obsessed with Pink, her performance and speech at the 2017 VMAs most certainly got you to that point.
 Not only did the singer perform a medley of her biggest hits like "So What" and "What About Us," but her acceptance speech for the Video Vanguard Award was an emotional, eloquent take on issues like body image, sexism, and empowerment.
 Seriously, Pink's speech at the VMAs brought down the house, and for completely worthy reasons.